ravindrameena/jekyll-now/_posts/2019-08-19-final-report.md

 **2.)** Write the LTTng metadata for the event stream per CPU stored on the host's disk.

-**3.)** Add the sched_switch event in both LTTng metadata and client-side so that Trace Compass can display both CPU usage and resources graph.
+**3.)** Add the sched_switch event in both LTTng metadata and rtems-record-lttng tool so that Trace Compass can display both CPU Usage and resources graph.

 # GSoC project previous state: